 ØsterdalsledenTrysil/Rena - Tynset - Trondheim

-Østerdalsleden has old pilgrim traditions.
-In the late Middle Ages there was heavy traffic between the pilgrim cathedral of St. Olav in Trondheim (Nidaros) and Vadstena, home of the Swedish St. Birgitta.
-Another pilgrim path used between Vadstena and Trondheim is Romboleden, which runs from the national border in Skarddøre in Tydal, along Lake Selbu, through the forests of Malvik into Trondheim.
+The Østerdalen valley has old pilgrim traditions.
+In the late Middle Ages there was heavy traffic between the Nidaros cathedral in Trondheim (Nidaros) and Vadstena, home of the Swedish St. Birgitta.

 How to do a pilgrimage on Østerdalsleden?

-The Østerdalsleden passes through forests and mountain areas and some valley areas.
-Here you can wander in quiet and peaceful areas with varied and beautiful scenery and rich wildlife.
-For those who want to focus on great nature and want a pilgrimage on a low cost budget, the Østerdalsleden is a good choice.
-Accommodations are forest arches or campsites.
-But there are also opportunities to spend the night in hotels or traditional accommodation and restaurants.
-The trail is well suited for the hiker who prefers tents and sleeping bags and knows how to use map and compass.
+The Østerdalsleden passes through forests, mountain areas and some smaller valleys.
+Here you can wander in quiet and peaceful areas with varied and beautiful scenery, and rich wildlife.
+For those who want to focus on nature and want a pilgrimage on a low cost budget, the Østerdalsleden is a good choice.

-There are two possible starting points on Østerdalsleden.
-One possible starting point is the village called Trysil.
-The engravings on the pilgrim milestone in Trysil says it is 379 km to Trondheim.
+The eastern starting point is in Trysil municipality by the Swedish-Norwegian border.
+The engravings on the pilgrim milestone at the border in Lutnes says it is 379 km to Trondheim.

 Route suggestions along Østerdalsleden